Ruffles91/Ruffles91.github.io/README.md

 #### Project vision
 *Our project is to connect the community through not only the physical world but via the internet world as well.
 This can be provided by implementing a website-based software that gives our Gisborne community access to:
-- Socialize in groups or person to person interactions
+- Socialize in groups, Class, Project Team, or person to person in Online based interactions via Message.
-- specials such as Clothing stores, Electronic stores and Events like Odeon Cinema specials, Local Sporting events, Concert Events, Gisbornes Popular Scenic views  .*
+- Information access for when retail based stores have specials such as Clothing stores and Electronic stores.
+- Events like Odeon Cinema specials, Local Sporting events, Concert Events, Gisbornes Popular Scenic views  .*

 #### Workload